moekimora/lostinstarrail/README.md

   - Fixed some bugs for Time, See Time, and Round able to type in text input WAYYY more than the limit
   - Fixed several issues related to the image
   - Fixed a bug that you cannot click on Options or Credits

+## v1.0.8
+- Several changes and improvements
+  - See Time default value is now 0 (Infinity)
+  - Now when you select a map from Star Rail Map, all submenus and menus will not show (Thank you deyuaru for your suggestion)
+  - Change Time and See Time countdown color
+  - Now incorrect guesses will not show your marker placed in the map (Thank you deyuaru for your suggestion)
+  - Now you can see the distance between your guess and the correct guess with a dashed line
+  - Added Python codes for generating image names quickly (in case if you want to mod this)
+  - Update the scoring system

+- Several bug fixes
+  - Fixed a bug where Supply Zone - F1 is incorrect even if it is correct
+  - Fixed a bug that the line between your guess and correct guess is not correct (line connected to the previous correct guess)
+  - Fixed a bug related to the scoring system

 # Attribution
 All images, music, anything related to Honkai Star Rail and Hoyoverse belongs to Hoyoverse.
 I am not affiliated with Honkai Star Rail or Hoyoverse.